kq1231/timely/tasks.md

 ---

-- Finish completion feature for all the tabs
-- [OutputNotifier]s and repositories should be able to infer return type of models.
+- [OutputNotifier]s and repositories should be able to infer return type of models. -D
-- BUG: Keyboard issue.
-Keyboards have a done button.

 - Tab 2 -D
     - Left align duration